 Sealing Specialties stocks over 6000 sq. feet of o-ring inventory.
 We are proud to represent the most respected names in the business which include Parker, Precix, Parco, and Precision.
-We stock all compounds and sizes for same day shipment.
-Compounds include nitrile (buna n), ethylene propylene (EPDM), fluoroelastomer (FKM, Viton®), Neoprene®, silicone, perfluoroelastomer (FFKM), polyurethane, and aflas to name the most common.
-All other compounds are also available.
-Metric sizes, micro-minature, custom sizes, spliced and vulcanized, and (AS 568) standard sizes are all available from stock or with short lead times.
-Whether your requirement is for annual high volumes or immediate low quantities we are able to assist you.
+We stock all compounds and sizes for same-day shipment.
+Our wide range of compounds include nitrile (buna n), ethylene propylene (EPDM), fluoroelastomer (FKM, Viton®), Neoprene®, silicone, perfluoroelastomer (FFKM), polyurethane, and aflas to name the most common.
+All other compounds for specific applications are also available.

 Nitrile (NBR or Buna N)